 The impact of low-code tools is substantial, with a vast majority of our survey respondents reporting that their internal day-to-day business processes and operations are expedited through the use of these tools.
 A considerable portion of respondents estimates their operations are running by as much as 21-40% faster, with a mere 9% feeling that using low-code solutions is equal to or slower than traditional business processes.
 According to an article by Forbes, app integrations have proven to be a necessity for business users, making the organization operate faster and more efficiently.
 Specifically, low/no-code tools are predicted to not only prove as a competitive advantage, but be one of the main business application platforms in over 50% of all medium- and large-sized organizations to automate and integrate processes that were once manual.

-The significance of low-code application development for the future is palpable, with 20% of respondents rating it as 'very important' and 55% as 'important.'
-The most common benefits cited by respondents include faster legacy platforms modernization and enhanced self-service and customer experiences.
+The most common beneficial areas cited by respondents include faster legacy platforms modernization and enhanced self-service and customer experiences.

 However, there are still challenges to low-code insurance platform adoption among insurance carriers.
 The most common barrier is a deficiency of support specific to the insurance industry, such as insurance-specific workflows.
 Furthermore, respondents regard support for ecosystem models and insure-tech integration as the areas that would benefit the least from low-code development tools.